PLN-team/PLNmodels/cran-comments.md

 Submitting PLNmodels version 0.11-6 to CRAN.
 Motivated by a request from CRAN team to correct a wrong use of all.equal

-+ fixing linkign problem to new version of nloptr
++ fixing linking problem to new version of nloptr

 ## Tested environments